Pagi-Maula/Pagi-Maula/README.md

-- 👋 Hi, I’m @baralsoumyadeep
+- 👋 Hi, I’m @Pagi-Maula
-- 👀 I’m interested in ...
+- 👀 I’m interested in android development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ruby as a begginer in the programming world.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Reach me at github@crispness1702.anonaddy.com

 <!---
-baralsoumyadeep/baralsoumyadeep is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Pagi-Maula/Pagi-Maula is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->